Work Study

 Detailed specifications of this method are prepared with the description of procedure, workplace layout and material/equipment to be used.
 This is important for

-• Communication of the proposed method to those concerned with its installation, for example instructors and supervisors who are actually responsible for instructions to operators and setting up the machinery and work place layouts.
+• Communication of the proposed work method to those responsible for its approval• Communication of the proposed method to those concerned with its installation, for example instructors and supervisors who are actually responsible for instructions to operators and setting up the machinery and work place layouts.• Official record of the work method.

 Installation of Improved Method: